2024 Andy's Frozen Custard 300: Final laps

 The race restarted on lap 190 after an incident involving Sheldon Creed, Kyle Weatherman, and Hailie Deegan.
 Riley Herbst blew a tire after contact with Brandon Jones on lap 191, but did not produce a caution.
 Ryan Sieg took over the lead on the restart, and continued to pull away by about one second.
 Sieg's car began getting tight, allowing Sam Mayer to close the gap.
-On the final lap, Mayer made a move to the inside of Sieg for the lead.
+On the final lap, Mayer attempted to make a move to the inside of Sieg for the lead.
 Coming into turn 3, Mayer drifted up the racetrack and allowed Sieg to his inside.
-The two drivers banged doors all the way to the start/finish line, with Mayer beating out Sieg by 0.002 seconds, tied with '96 Milwaukee and '99 Talladega as the 2nd closest finish in Xfinity Series history.
+Mayer would manage to get Sieg at the line by 0.002 seconds, tying for the second-closest finish in series history and getting JR Motorsports their first win of the year.
 Justin Allgaier, after leading 117 laps, finished in third, with A. J. Allmendinger and Cole Custer rounding out the top five.
 Austin Hill, Ryan Truex, Sammy Smith, Jesse Love, and Anthony Alfredo would complete the rest of the top ten.